Date

 In hindsight, it is clear that McCahon’s innovative exhibition, honouring her life work, was the catalyst for the ensuing rise in interest and recognition of Scales’s work.
 The acknowledgement was a fitting gift from the younger artist.

-Credit: Correspondence quoted regarding this exhibition is held in the E. H. McCormick Research Library, Auckland Art Gallery Toi o Tāmaki, New Zealand, ref.
+Credit: Unless otherwise stated, correspondence quoted regarding this exhibition is held in the E. H. McCormick Research Library, Auckland Art Gallery Toi o Tāmaki, New Zealand, ref.
 Scales, H F V., Artist File 2A

 Foreword by Colin McCahon, Helen F. V. Scales exhibition catalogue: